One approach to making maps is based on measuring angles.

 Do you need to know?
 If you are making a map with them you can just "copy" the angles, using a bit of card...

 The first answer was rather crude.
-And useless if you are using a computer program that needs the angle, as measured in degrees, to do the drawing.
+And useless if you are using a computer program that needs an angle measured in degrees, to draw the map.
 (Such things can be CREATED, by hobbyists... and there's probably one out there already.
 Let me know, if you can recommend a free one that runs on, sigh, Windows.)

 "All" you need to do to get good angles out of a plane table is...